Nina Jankovic, Construction Arbitration Lawyer

 As an international arbitration lawyer with more than five years of experience in construction, commercial and investment arbitration, Nina Jankovic holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.

 Prior to joining Aceris, she was a Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
-She was also a legal intern in law firms in Belgrade and Berlin and a trainee at the German Bundestag in 2014 and a holder of the International Parliamentary Scholarship (IPS).
+She was also a legal intern in law firms in Belgrade and Berlin and a trainee at the German Bundestag and a holder of the International Parliamentary Scholarship (IPS).

 Nina speaks English, Serbian/Croatian, Spanish, German and French fluently and has basic knowledge of Portuguese.
 She is admitted to the Serbian Bar.

 Freshfields Bruckhaus Deringer LLP, International Arbitration Group, Paris, France – Graduate Trainee